j-polden/opendetection/README.md

     chmod 755 cuda_9.1.85_387.26_linux.run
     sudo ./cuda_9.1.85_387.26_linux.run --override

-I made use of the "--override" suffix to bypass some initial errors I encountered (it may not be neccesary on other systems).
+I made use of the "--override" suffix to bypass some initial errors I encountered (it may not be necessary on other systems).
 Before installation, a script will prompt you with a few basic installation questions.
 Everything is fairly standard, however I did **NOT** elect to install the provided NVIDIA driver since the one currently installed on my computer is a more recent version.
 Below are the settings I used in my installation.
 After these prompts, the installation ran smoothly.

     Do you accept the previously read EULA? (accept/decline/quit): accept You are attempting to install on an unsupported configuration.
 Do you wish to continue? ((y)es/(n)o) [ default is no ]: y